Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 `Perl` class, which initially will just be aliases.
 At a language boundary switch, they will become actual type declarations.

+### `PERL6LIB`

+A `RAKULIB` environment variable will be introduced into a Rakudo release, and specified as part of 6.e.
+If found in the environment, it will be used in favor of `PERL6LIB`.
+From 6.f, use of `PERL6LIB` will issue a deprecation warning.

+### `PERL6_HOME`

+This was only very recently introduced, and is likely not in wide use yet.
+We could consider immediately replacing it with `RAKU_HOME` in an upcoming Rakudo release, perhaps with a short-term fallback/warning - or error - if it's missing, but `PERL6_HOME` is found.

 ### Pragmas

 The `use isms <Perl5>` should **NOT** be changed to `use isms <Perl>`.